• Double-bridge static cone penetrometer

 Confirm key through

-C Enter the hole number and probe number (user-selected), cone tip area, cone tip coefficient, and the upper alarm value, which also serves as the maximum x-coordinate of the curve (set by the user based on probe specifications and engineering requirements—e.g., the instrument will trigger an alarm if the value exceeds this threshold).
-After entering all the data, press the Confirm key to proceed.
+C Enter the hole number and probe number (selected by the user), the cone tip area, the cone tip coefficient, and the upper alarm value, which also serves as the maximum value on the x-axis of the curve (the user sets this value based on the probe specifications and project requirements; for example, if the measured value exceeds this threshold, an alarm will be triggered).
+After entering all the required information, press the Confirm key to proceed.

-D enters the single-bridge measurement interface, tests the pressure probe, and after confirming it’s correct, presses “A” to zero the reading.
+D Enter the single-bridge measurement interface, test the pressure probe, and after confirming it’s correct, press “A” to zero the reading. (with

 During the subsequent penetration process, zeroing can be repeated.
-Press the "B Start" button, and the microcomputer will begin entering measurement mode.
-At this point, you can start the penetration; the signals sent by the angular machine, manual recording device, or instrument recording key will be automatically acquired by the microcomputer.
+Press the “B Start” button, and the microcomputer will enter the measurement state.
+At this point, you can begin the penetration; the signals sent by the angular sensor, manual recording device, or instrument recording button will be automatically acquired by the microcomputer.

 The data table is shown as in the figure:

-The following row of data shows continuous measurements at 1-meter depth (identical in both the Shuangqiao pore pressures).
+The following row of data shows continuous data at a depth of 1 meter (completely identical in the dual-borehole pore pressure measurements).

-During the probe penetration process, if the user needs to view previous depth data or curves, press ↑ or ↓ to scroll through the screen in 1-meter increments (1 screen per flip).
-To quickly navigate forward or backward by 5 meters at a time, press ← or → (5 screens per flip).
-Importantly, no matter which depth the user is currently viewing, as soon as the signal from the angle sensor, manual recording device, or instrument recording key is received, the system will immediately return to the current depth—this principle applies identically in dual-bridge pore pressure measurements.
+During the probe penetration process, if the user needs to view depth data or curves from earlier sections, press ↑ or ↓ to scroll through the screen in increments of 1 meter (1 screen per increment).
+Press ← or → to quickly scroll through the screen in increments of 5 meters (5 screens per increment).
+Regardless of the depth currently being viewed, as soon as a signal is received from the angle sensor, manual recording device, or instrument recording key, the system will immediately return to the current depth.
+(The same principle applies exactly to dual-bridge pore pressure measurements.)

-To display the curve, press the "S" key—the screen will show the image as illustrated: (Press "S" to switch between them).
-The curve displayed corresponds to a depth of 6 meters.
+To display the curve, press the “S” key; the screen will show the image as shown: (Press the “S” key to switch between them).
+The curve displayed shows data at a depth of 6 meters.

 H: XX.
 X XX.
 XX MPa